alphagov/puppet-graphite/README.md

 Ubuntu/Debian, relied on an undocumented package or did a lot of wgetting.

-Although I've only tested this module on Ubuntu it should work on other distros too, maybe with minor tweaks.
+Tested on Ubuntu and CentOS 7, though other RHEL variants including < 7.x and Fedora should work (bug reports welcome).